Spyware Apps Found on Google Play Store

 That's about as meaningful as asking why is it always roads that are susceptible to speeding.

-THIS is why I use Windows Phone (Score:1)
+THIS is why I use Windows Phone (Score:4, Funny)

 No software available at all.
 Feel safe.
 Secure.
 Fresh.